fernandosm/hybridModels/README.md

 ### Features ###

 The current version runs:

+* Customizable hybrid model in dynamic networks in which migration is the link type between nodes.

 * SI hybrid model without explicit demographics (migration link).
 It is assumed that the total number of individuals is constant and animals migrate between premises.